mithunshanbhag/mithunshanbhag.github.io/_posts/2018-11-13-awesome-dev-tools-that-I-rarely-use-now.md

   * **[MDbg](https://docs.microsoft.com/en-us/dotnet/framework/tools/mdbg-exe)**: A simple, yet powerful command-line debugger for .Net code.

   * **[CLRMD](https://github.com/Microsoft/clrmd)**: APIs for analyzing the .Net heap and other runtime structures from running managed processes and dumps.
+Hat tip to @leculver.

   * **[CCI](https://github.com/Microsoft/cci)**: a.k.a Common Compiler Infrastructure.
 APIs that allow manipulation of .Net executables (metadata, IL) and related PDB symbols.